Archaeological Collections Coordinator

 - BA, Anthropology & History, Marquette University, Milwaukee, WI

-Jeannine received her Bachelors Degree in History and Anthropology from Marquette University in Milwaukee, WI.
-She continued her studies at Eastern Illinois University in Charleston, IL where she received a Masters Degree in History and Museum Studies.
+Jeannine received her bachelor’s degree in history and Anthropology from Marquette University in Milwaukee, WI.
+She continued her studies at Eastern Illinois University in Charleston, IL where she received a master’s degree in history and Museum Studies.
 Jeannine’s primary passion is the artifact.
-She has focused her career on the care, study and interpretation of historical and archaeological artifacts.
-Pedersen has 20 years of experience working in museums, historical agencies and archaeological repositories.
-She served as the Curator of the Catalina Island Museum for twelve years and prior to CSU she was the Associate Curator for Archaeology at the Dr. John D. Cooper Archaeological and Paleontological Center in Santa Ana, CA. Pedersen also served as an Instructor in the Department of Anthropology at California State University Fullerton.
-Jeannine has authored four community history books and numerous articles for local newspapers and websites.
-In 2018, her children’s book honoring the Indigenous Acjachemen people of Southern California was published by the Orange County Historical Commission and most recently she contributed to the edited volume, Public Archaeology & Climate Change.
+She has focused her career on the care, study and interpretation of art, history, archaeological artifacts, and cultural heritage.
+Pedersen has 20 years of experience working in museums, historical agencies, and archaeological repositories.
+She served as the Curator of the Catalina Island Museum for twelve years and prior to CSU she was the Associate Curator for Archaeology at the Dr. John D. Cooper Archaeological and Paleontological Center in Santa Ana, CA. Jeannine has authored four community history books and numerous articles for local newspapers and websites.
+In 2018, her children’s book honoring the Indigenous Acjachemen people of Southern California was published by the Orange County Historical Commission and she most recently contributed to the edited volume, Public Archaeology & Climate Change.
 Pedersen-Guzman developed the Museum and Cultural Heritage Studies Undergraduate Certificate for the Department of Anthropology and Geography at CSU and mentors students interested in pursuing a career in these fields.

 • Public Archaeology & Climate Change, edited volume, Oxbow Books, Oxford, England, 2018, contributor.